Animal House - Goats, Rabbits, Hamsters and More

 The baby was sweet and though we had to tie the mama or fence her, we had plenty of briers we needed rid of on a huge lot behind our house.
 Baby never left mama too far or long so it was no problem ever.

 For some reason my husband nailed a wide strip of tin over a cage and rather than cut the tin to fit we let it overhang four to five feet in front of the cage for good shade and all of a sudden this baby goat jumped up on top of this and slid down the front on that tin.
 The tin would bend down as it slid and pop back up.
-Well that was so much fun it would do it faster next time.
-Then it would build up speed going round the house, up the bank behind the house and back down zooming to hit the top with a wham, hit that tin and slide down again!
+Well, that was so much fun it would do it faster next time.
+Then it would build up speed going around the house, up the bank behind the house and back down zooming to hit the top with a wham, hit that tin and slide down again!
 The faster speed it got the faster it slid down the front which would pop right back up.
 It seemed it would do this fifty times in a row.
 That baby was having some real fun just like a real kid!

 Don't Kid Yourself